splorp/tersus-tumblr/readme.md

 ## About

-Tersus is an exercise in publishing template minimalism.
+Tersus is an exercise in publishing template minimalism, based on the orginal [Tersus for Wordpress](http://github.com/splorp/tersus/) theme.

 Why create yet another theme?
 As clean and stripped down as some themes are, we wanted to prune things a bit further.

 Tersus was originally named Simplicity — a term that described exactly what the project was all about.
 However, that was prior to the discovery of a [WordPress](http://wordpress.org/) theme already using that very name.
 After a brief discussion, several latin terms were bandied about as replacements.
 Tersus (which means ‘clean, neat, or cleansed’) seemed to fit the bill rather nicely … and here we are.

-A version of Tersus is also being developed for [WordPress](http://tersustheme.com/) and is [available on GitHub](http://github.com/splorp/tersus/).

 Keep track of Tersus development on [Twitter](http://twitter.com/tersustheme).